csanz/node-nyam/Readme.md

 nyam
 =====

 nyam is a node.js CLI tool for easy posting and reading of Yammer feeds.
+This is forked from https://github.com/csanz/node-nyam for fixing bug of process.binding() method.

 Installation
 ------------